Aaron-Bopp/TIM/40_Evergreens/Use colors to create visual outlines.md

 This is also very helpful when reading books.
 For fiction I use different colors for different themes, but for non-fiction I do something similar to research papers.
 - Yellow (or the default color): Things I agree with without persuasion
-- Blue: Supports that general thesis of the book and isn't yellow
+- Blue: Supports that general thesis of the book
 - Orange: Outside information or verifiable information
 - Magenta: Personally interesting me
 ![[articles_General Principles#270306743q]]